 It is evident that the global private financial system is well-positioned to bridge the climate financing gap.
-However, without the proper enabling environment, it would be challenging to leverage and mobilize these finances for climate action.
+However, without the proper enabling environment, it would be challenging to leverage and mobilise these finances for climate action.

 While governments have a leading role in creating a conducive environment for climate investment, advancing the transition to a low-carbon pathway relies on the interaction and complementary efforts of all stakeholders.
-Adopting a multi-stakeholder approach whereby governments and relevant actors are fully engaged in a country's climate-related needs assessment, planning, resource mobilisation and implementation ensures just and equitable outcomes.
+Adopting a multistakeholder approach whereby governments and relevant actors are fully engaged in a country's climate-related needs assessment, planning, resource mobilisation and implementation ensures just and equitable outcomes.

 Climate investment needs assessments should be country-driven and action-oriented.
 An adequate assessment requires evaluating the country's climate risks over time, including physical risks, while identifying opportunities to enhance resilience, in line with country policies, national strategies and development trajectories.
 This is to ensure countries are agile and responsive to changing contexts.
-Sharm Elsheikh Guidebook for Just Financing